 Eligibility

 Permanent employees are entitled to take two days of paid and three days of unpaid personal leave during each calendar year following the introductory period.
-Leave is granted at the discretion of the library director on the advice of the Board of Trustees
+Leave is granted at the discretion of the library director on the advice of the Board of Trustees.

 Separation

-In the event of separation from the library, no compensation will be made for unused personal leave
+In the event of separation from the library, no compensation will be made for unused personal leave.

 Voting Privileges

-An employee will be allowed adequate paid time to vote during a regularly scheduled workday if prior arrangements are made with the library director
+An employee will be allowed adequate paid time to vote during a regularly scheduled workday if prior arrangements are made with the library director.

 Military Reserves Leave

-Employees who are called for armed forces reserve will retain all their legal rights for continued employment
+Employees who are called for armed forces reserve will retain all their legal rights for continued employment.

-Permanent employees having completed the introductory period will be reimbursed by the library for the difference between reservists pay and regular pay, not to exceed eight (8) hours per day, for a maximum of ten (10) working days per year upon documentation of reserve service
+Permanent employees having completed the introductory period will be reimbursed by the library for the difference between reservists pay and regular pay, not to exceed eight (8) hours per day, for a maximum of ten (10) working days per year upon documentation of reserve service.

-Benefits shall accrue without interruption during the first thirty (30) days of reserve service during any calendar year
+Benefits shall accrue without interruption during the first thirty (30) days of reserve service during any calendar year.

 Family and Medical Leave